 05 of 25

 Conceal With Cabinet Doors

 This top load washer dryer combo hidden behind a stained wood cabinet from Marie Flanigan Interiors creates an efficient laundry corner in a guesthouse that fades into the background when not in use.Continue to 6 of 25 below.

 06 of 25

 This laundry room makeover from Stay Home Style was a quarantine DIY project that added function and style to a small laundry room.
 Blogger Ashley Whatley used a one-inch brush to create a matte black brushstroke pattern on the wall behind the top load washing machine as an easy affordable alternative to hanging wallpaper.
 Then she added stained pine shelving to create wall-to-wall storage that maximizes the small space.Continue to 7 of 25 below.

 07 of 25

-Blogger Emma Chapman from A Beautiful Mess chose a free-standing stainless steel sink for her industrial-style laundry room.
-A pass through space connected to the garage and a powder room, she used the same black, white, and green color palette in the rest of the house for continuity, and lined up the top load washer, dryer, sink, cabinetry, and drying rod from floor to ceiling on one wall to maximize space.Continue to 8 of 25 below.
+A Beautiful Mess chose a free-standing stainless steel sink for this industrial-style laundry room.
+Since this is a pass-through space connected to the garage and a powder room, the same black, white, and green color palette is carried throughout the house.
+The top load washer, dryer, sink, ceiling-height cabinetry, and drying rod maximize space on a single wall.Continue to 8 of 25 below.

 08 of 25